-Shannon Kopp is the best-selling author of Pound for Pound: A Story of One Woman’s Recovery and the Shelter Dogs Who Loved Her Back to Life, published by HarperCollins.
-She holds an MFA in Nonfiction Writing from Pacific University.
-Shannon has written for CNN, Maria Shriver, The Huffington Post, BrainSpeak, Salon, The Bark, and Good Housekeeping.
+Shannon Kopp is an Eating Disorder Recovery Center National Recovery Advocate and the best-selling author of Pound for Pound: A Story of One Woman’s Recovery and the Shelter Dogs Who Loved Her Back to Life, published by HarperCollins.
+She holds an MFA in Nonfiction Writing from Pacific University, and has written for CNN, Maria Shriver, The Huffington Post, and PEOPLE Magazine.
 Her story has been featured on NPR, CNN Turning Points with Dr. Sanjay Gupta, Women’s Health, Psychology Today, and more.
-She is a member of the HarperCollins Speakers Bureau and regularly speaks on mental health and animal welfare issues.
+She is a member of the HarperCollins Speakers Bureau and regularly speaks on eating disorders and co-occurring mental health issues.
 Shannon has volunteered in animal welfare for more than ten years.
 After shelter dogs helped to transform Shannon’s life, playing a vital role in her recovery from bulimia and depression, she founded SoulPaws.
-Her dream is to help every homeless animal find a loving home, and to share the the healing benefits of animal-assisted therapy with those impacted by eating disorders.
+Shannon shares an authentic and powerful message of recovery, while also demonstrating how animals can serve as guides to compassion, mindfulness, and emotional vulnerability.

 Dr. Annie Petersen is the Founder and President of the Association for Human-Animal Bond Studies.
 She was previously the Education Manager for the San Diego Humane Society and SPCA and has worked in the fields of education, early childhood development and animal welfare for over 30 years.